cpske/ISP/assignment/ku-polls/sample-vision.md

----
-title: Sample Vision & Scope of KU Polls Application
----

 > This is an example Vision & Scope for KU Polls.
-> You may use it, but please carefully read and customize it.
+> You may use it, but you should carefully read and customize it.

->
-> Review and update the Vision during the project.
+# KU Polls Vision and Scope

 Author:  James Brucker
-Rev Date: 17-8-2024
+Revised: 17-8-2024

 ## Background